-Breakfast is served in the Farm Kitchen amongst the bustle of the farm days planning or in our Dining room where its peaceful and full of our magnificent harbour views.
-The breakfast served to you is cooked or choose from our continental buffet.
+Breakfast is served in the Farm Kitchen amongst the bustle of the farm day's planning or in our Dining room where its peaceful and full of our magnificent harbour views.
+The breakfast served to you is cooked (additiona $15) and choose from our continental buffet.

-We are a farming family, Sam and Pete farm over 750 acres carrying 700 ewes, 200 2-tooth replacements, various amounts of lambs and breeding rams, up to 30 head of cattle, 10 or so horses, about 10 chickens for fresh free range eggs, 5 farm working dogs and 3 Wire haired fox terriers.
+We are a farming family, Sam and Pete farm over 750 acres carrying 700 ewes, 200 2-tooth replacements, various amounts of lambs and breeding rams, up to 30 head of cattle, 3 horses, about 20 chickens for fresh free range eggs, 5 farm working dogs and 3 terriers.

 Its so ‘farm’ quiet!
 We don't really have any neighbours either!